 - You do not receive the notice within 60 days after the date of issuance shown on the face of the notice. - You do not receive 1) a notice of garnishment and 2) a warrant or a true copy of a warrant.
+However, the Oregon Department of Revenue is not required to include a warrant or true copy of a warrant with its notice of garnishment.
+If the notice of garnishment is issued by the Oregon Department of Revenue, you must make a Garnishee Response even if you did not receive a copy of the warrant.

-Statutes that may affect your rights and duties under the notice can be found in ORS 18.600 to 18.854 and 18.857.
+Statutes that may affect your rights and duties under the notice can be found in ORS 18.600 to 18.855.

-NOTE: The tax collector issuing the notice of garnishment is the Garnishor and is identified on the notice of garnishment.
+NOTE: The agency issuing the notice of garnishment is the Garnishor and is identified on the notice of garnishment.